waltercostamb/SSS-test/README.md

 __***News***__

 23.11.2020: The names of the tools were changed from 'SSS.sh' to 'SSS-test' and 'local.sh' to 'local-structure-pipeline'.
+01.05.2019: Requirements for the FASTA header of the input file were simplified.

 __***Cloning the repository on your UNIX machine***__